The Royal Greenhouses of Laeken

 The Orangery

-Step into the Orangery, and you’ll find yourself transported to a Mediterranean paradise.
-This section is home to a wide array of citrus trees, including lemon, orange, and grapefruit.
-The scent of citrus fills the air, and the vibrant colors of the fruits add a pop of brightness to the surroundings.
+The Orangery, dating back to 1817–1819, is connected to the Palace via the Theatre Greenhouse.
+This section is home to citrus trees like lemon, orange, and grapefruit.
+The scent of citrus fills the air, and the vibrant colors of the fruits add brightness to the surroundings.
+The Orangery’s neoclassical design complements the overall aesthetic of the complex.

 The Iron Church